Q: Mr. President, thank you for this opportunity, we

 predecessors did?
 Or just urging the parties to come up with their own

-resolutions, as your immediate predecessor did?
+resolutions, as -- as your immediate predecessor did?

 States to get engaged right away.
-And George Mitchell is somebody of

 enormous stature.
 He is one of the few people who have international